This page provides some details about the Gia Rai people. They are one of the 54 groups of people in Vietnam.

 The Gia Rai garments resemble Tay Nguyen’s garments.

 The Gia Rai live on slash-and-burn cultivation and terraced fields.
 Rice is their staple food.
 They also breed elephants.
-The men are very skilful in basketry, and the women in cloth weaving.
+The men are very skillful in basketry and the women in cloth weaving.
 Hunting, gathering, and fishing are other sideline occupations.